Exposed Chinese database shows depth of surveillance state

 In recent years, NetPosa has been buying stakes in American surveillance startups such as Knightscope, a security robot maker.
 In 2017, NetPosa tried to buy the now-bankrupt California surveillance camera maker Arecont, but later backed out, court records show.

-In 2010 U.S. chip maker Intel announced a strategic partnership with NetPosa and an Intel subsidiary bought a stake in the company, but NetPosa said in 2015 that Intel had notified the Chinese company of its intent to divest its 4.44 stake by 2016.
+In 2010 U.S. chip maker Intel announced a strategic partnership with NetPosa and an Intel subsidiary bought a stake in the company, but NetPosa said in 2015 that Intel had notified the Chinese company of its intent to divest its 4.4 percent stake by 2016.

 Gevers said his discovery of the database presented an ethical dilemma.
 He is the co-founder of GDI Foundation, a Netherlands-based nonprofit that finds and informs entities of online security issues.
 He has become well-known in recent years for helping to uncover similarly exposed information on databases built with the open source MongoDB database program and left unsecured by their administrators.